LSPosed/LSPosed/README.md

 # EdXposed

-A Riru module trying to provide a ART hooking framework (mainly for Android Pie) which delivers consistent APIs with the OG Xposed, leveraging YAHFA hooking framework.
+A Riru module trying to provide a ART hooking framework (initially for Android Pie) which delivers consistent APIs with the OG Xposed, leveraging YAHFA hooking framework.

 ## Credits